 What injury compensation or damages am I entitled to claim for?

-Obviously this is one of the most important questions when looking into whether you have a personal injury claim, or whether it is worthwhile to bring a claim for injury compensation.
-The questions we are often asked are, "what will my compensation payout be?" or "what sort of compensation am I entitled to?".
+The questions we are often asked are, "is it worth my time to bring a compensation claim?" or "what will my compensation payout be?" or "what sort of compensation am I entitled to?".

 What is considered when calculating your injury compensation payout?